Applications open on September 15, for Fall 2018 admission. Our deadline for applications is December 15, 2017.

 The MScPH program requires substantial quantitative skills.
 The admissions committee will look for proof of quantitative proficiency, such as good grades in undergraduate-level courses in differential or integral calculus, or in statistics.
-Applicants who completed calculus at the CEGEP/College level must upload these transcripts.
+Applicants who completed calculus at the CEGEP/College level may upload these transcripts as an additional document.
 The GRE is required of candidates who are health professional graduates from Universities outside Canada or the United States of America.

 A cumulative Grade Point Average (CGPA) of 3.0/4.0, or minimum 3.2/4.0 over the last two years of study: GPA calculations are done by the university.
 Please do not submit external transcript evaluations.